IndexOf C# (How It Works For Developers)

 Note that the index is zero-based, meaning the first string character starts at index 0.

-The string IndexOf method in C# is a core utility for string manipulation, adept at locating the specified character or substring within another str.
+The string IndexOf method in C# is a core utility for string manipulation, adept at locating the specified character or substring within another string.
 This is particularly useful when you're interested in finding subsequent occurrences of a character or substring.
 For example:

 string value = "Brown fox jumps over";